Julie-S-Bernal/table-sorting/README.md

 and then an extra 10min to writte the read me.

-What I could improve:
+###  What I could improve:

--Naming of my constant and files
+- Naming of my constant and files
--Have a default page that display the table without sorting
+- Have a default page that display the table without sorting
--Style: The objective was to make the table logic work so no style was done.
+- Style: The objective was to make the table logic work so no style was done.
--file structure
+- file structure
 - I decided for my sorting to be as as such: element numbers, alphabetical order and then numerical order.
 There could be a better sorting logic.